holmek/holmek.github.io/README.md

 # holmdev

-Welcome to the holmdev GitHub repository!
+Welcome to the holmdev GitHub repository.
 This is the source code for my personal website.

 ## Contact
 Feel free to reach out to me at [holm@holmdev.io](mailto:holm@holmdev.io).

-## Social Media
+## Socials
 Connect with me on:
 - [GitHub](https://github.com/holmek)
 - [LinkedIn](https://www.linkedin.com/in/emil-holmgaard-kristoffersen-13638729b)